Diaby02/EasyCounting/README.md

 ````
 $PATH_TO_REPO/
-├──── adapted_loca/
+├──── model/
 │    ├──── checkpoints/
 │    ├──── config/
 │    ├──── Results/
 │    ├──── demo.py
 │    ├──── test.py
 │
-├──── bmnet/
-│    ├──── 6146 images (.jpg)
-│
-├──── cacvit/
-├──── countgd/
-├──── countr/
-├──── loca/
-├──── ltce/ (FamNet)
 ├──── plots_and_statistics/
-├──── ltce/
+├──── utils/
 ├──── scripts/
 ├────.gitignore

 ````

-Every model repo have been modified such that they have the same testing structure.
-Every model have **at least**
+The model folder EasyCounting must have
 * A checkpoints folder containing the model weights
 * A Results folder containing all the results from the testing metrics, visualisation, ...
 * A config folder containing at least a demoExp.yaml and a testExp.yaml, containing the parameters of the model you which to modify

-Only the *adapted_loca* model is trainable, by running the function main.py.
+The model is trainable by running the function main.py.
 We will explain our to configure each model later in the repo

 ## Preparation
-### 1. Download Datasets
+### 1. 📦 Download Datasets

 In our project, three datasets have been used: